 2.3.4.1.
-Initial Response to Issues Within 30 Minutes of Alert
+Initial Response to Issues Within 30 Minutes of Alert a.
+Using the e-mail example below, tailored to the specific activity and the system(s)/service(s) that are affected

 The following steps represent the response to a reported issue, to occur within 30 minutes of the initial alert: